 My current job is one that lets me pair my enthusiasm for agriculture & communications.
 And my personal involvement with social media led to my being more involved in social media for Monsanto.
 But this blog is my personal ideas shaped by travel experiences, people I meet, my camera’s catching something and a couple of decades of working in agriculture.
 I usually write a few posts over the weekend to share during the coming week.
 For work things. you can occasionally catch me writing for the Monsanto blog Beyond the Rows as well as quite a few other communications efforts there.

 If you would like to know about the way I view and approach social media, you may want to list to the podcast interview Truffle Media’s John Blue did or listen to my presentation from 140conf small town.
 If you’d like to get in touch, there are lots of ways to do that on the contact page.

 If you have interests in the kinds of things I write about, I hope you’ll come to the blog often and that you will share your thoughts through commenting.
 I’ve learned so much from other people contributing their ideas and providing their experience.
 That makes the blog so much richer than if only I talk.
 You can help me know what to write next.
 I’d love to know if you have questions about cotton or farming in general.
 Or maybe you are into travel and thinking about going somewhere I’ve been, what do you need to know?
+And if you have something cotton in your world that stands out, I’d love a cotton guest post on it (examples from other readers)!
 As you read something… is there something I missed?